How to Reseal a Wine Bottle

 • If you have less than half of the bottle remaining, transfer the wine to a smaller bottle before refrigerating.
 With less room for oxygen in a bottle, the oxidation process can take much longer.

 In these conditions, open wine can usually last for approximately 3-5 days.
-It is important to note that sparkling wines and champagnes will behave differently and may need a specific type of cork to remain fresh or may actually need to be stored open in the refrigerator.
+It is important to note that sparkling wines and champagnes will behave differently and may need a specific type of cork to remain fresh and may actually need to be stored open in the refrigerator to prevent eruptions.

 Wines That Oxidize Faster

-Even if you cork and store your wine in ideal conditions, some wines have a tendency to oxidizer faster than others.
+Even if you cork and store your wine in ideal conditions, some types of wine have a tendency to oxidizer faster than others.
 Here are some that are prone to deteriorating more quickly.

 • Older wines, especially over 8-10 years old